Skip to main content

 Use this workflow when an agent needs to discover what is in a user’s TinyCloud without receiving the user’s owner identity.
 The delegated path uses MCP.
 The CLI section is an owner-side inspection fallback, not an equivalent delegate workflow.

 Keep the agent on a delegate-session profile.
-Do not start MCP with an owner profile or --allow-owner-profile for exploration.
-A delegation is a bearer artifact: approve only the requested read capabilities and transfer it through a channel appropriate for account access.
+Do not start MCP with an owner profile or --allow-owner-profile for data work.
+A delegation is a bearer artifact: approve only the exact requested capabilities and transfer it through a channel appropriate for account access.

 MCP path